How Long Do Roosters Live? – 4 Tips to Make Your Rooster Live Longer

 What is the life expectancy of a rooster?

 Just like any creature on Earth, roosters can’t live forever.
-They can, however, live for up to 8 years or even longer, depending on some factors or circumstances.
+They can, however, live for up to eight years or even longer, depending on some factors or circumstances.
 Take the case of the world’s oldest chicken.
 These chickens lived for more than 15 years.

 lifespan of a rooster

 If you happen to have only a couple of roosters in your flock, then perhaps there is a way for you to keep track of those that come and go and how old these chickens are.
-But if it’s a flock that is home to many roosters, that can definitely be a difficult thing to do.
+But if it’s a flock that is home to many roosters, that can be a difficult thing to do.

 Take a look at their feathers

 Molting is a natural occurrence in chickens, including roosters.
-This is the period when chickens lose their old feathers and start growing new ones.
+It is the period when chickens lose their old feathers and start growing new ones.
 A rooster starts molting at around 12-18 months.
 When the rooster is young and healthy, this becomes an annual occurrence.
 Molting still occurs in older roosters though there might be some changes that you would notice.

 Peek at their chicken legs

-While they might not give you the exact age given that there is no correlation between the growth rings and how old a fowl is, it would still give you an idea if the rooster has already matured or not.
+While they might not give you the exact age, given that there is no correlation between the growth rings and how old a fowl is, it would still give you an idea if the rooster has already matured or not.

 Check the comb and wattle